rdkcentral/firebolt-certification-suite/cypress/support/cypress-support/src/utils.md

 ## resolveDeviceVariable

-### Purpose: The global resolveDeviceVariable function retrieves a value from the preprocessed device data stored in Cypress environment variables based on a specified key and returns the value of the key.
+### Purpose: The global resolveDeviceVariable function retrieves a value from the preprocessed device data stored in Cypress environment variables called resolvedDeviceData based on a specified key and returns the value of the key.
+The preprocessDeviceData function reads and processes device-specific data from a fixture JSON file based on a given deviceMac address.

 ### Examples:
 resolveDeviceVariable("deviceId")